-As a related work, the path allocation method for the WDM ring is shown in [8], [9].
-Zhang and Qiao proposed a cost-effective design method for accommodating a wavelength path for every node pair [8].
+As a related work, the path allocation method for the WDM ring is shown in [9,10].
+In [9], a cost effective design method is proposed for accommodating a wavelength path for every node pair.
 In their method, the number of wavelengths is a limited resource.
-In their subsequent work [10], the time needed to accommodate all paths for a given number of wavelengths was also obtained.
-They considered the fixed packet length, and therefore, the time was slotted in the WDM system.
-Thus, their system is similar to our OCTDM ring.
-However, they did not obtain the packet transmission time, which will be presented in the current paper.
-Also, path splitting was not considered in [8]-[10].
+In their companion paper [11], the time needed to accommodate all paths for a given number of wavelengths is also obtained.
+They consider the fixed packet length, and therefore, the time is slotted in the WDM system.
+Thus, their system becomes similar to our OCTDM ring.
+However, they do not obtain the packet transmission time, which will be presented in the current paper.
+Also, path-splitting is not considered in [9-11].